fridalejandra/fridalejandra.github.io/_pages/about.md

 ![](/images/AGU_nsidc_sie_cpolar.png)

-But spatially and temporally, this timing is far from uniform — especially for retreat.
+But spatially and temporally, this timing is far from uniform, especially for retreat.
 We can see also, how the timing of freeze and melt of the ice directly affect how long the ocean is covered by ice, whic is critical to the climate system.

 | Advance | Retreat | Duration |
 |:--:|:--:|:--:|
 | ![](/images/Advance.gif) | ![](/images/Retreat.gif) | ![](/images/Duration.gif) |

-This work contributes to better models of sea ice behavior — especially those that account for daily to sub-seasonal variability — and provides a framework for understanding phase as a driver of broader sea ice trends.
+This work contributes to better models of sea ice behavior, especially those that account for daily to sub-seasonal variability, and provides a framework for understanding phase as a driver of broader sea ice trends.

 Sea Ice Thickness
 ======